fruitiecutiepie/icara/1_problem/System Requirements.md

 How do beauty influencers store their cosmetics / keep them organised?
 How can I get the hex colour of something accurately?

-track usage -> there are two ways to do this: 1) regularly (every first/end of the month), 2) when user found out that their item is already 1/2. visualise usage? could be cool, something like the product being underwater kind of thing.
+track usage -> there are two ways to do this: 1) regularly (every first/end of the month), 2) when user found out that their item is already 1/2.
+You can also just not tell user you're tracking this and only show them average usage (ml) for a product after they finish it.
+But if they don't finish their Item..., this becomes a problem lol.
+Visualise usage? could be cool, something like the product being underwater kind of thing.
+- reversed. the app should tell users how much to use a product so that they finish it on time. have a guide for this, e.g., 3 g = 1/4 of your finger or something like that. so when user add a new Item, they will automatically be asked to put it into a routine -> have an active field in Item to track this. based on that, you can calculate how much they should use the product. you can also remind user to use the product if it's opened but not active. edge cases include user might not follow the routine every time, have a daily routine checklist for this.

+Routine should be divided by days? or frequency?
+Should be frequency, probably, think about this again, and then show the routines user have in a form of calendar.
+The widget should look like a calendar as well.
+Routine will also contain products from all categories.

 track textures -> put them on a scale, you can use this to find out the type of the item, or the pleasantness of it. think about this again.
+- for pleasantness case, this will be connected to Review.
+Either user rates some attributes about the item, or, put different attributes in a multi-select field divided by Good and Bad (this might be more scalable).
+- also, for Review, can also add a field for comments (this might be in the Good and Bad section if multi-select didn't happen), and make it timestamp-based? so it's kind of like logging reviews. user can see when they made the comment.
+Should user be able to edit the comment?
+Delete?
+Make multiple comments?
+Think about this again.
+- Research different attributes for skincare, makeup, etc., e.g.: also, should user be able to customise this???
+	- Makeup: pigmentation, longevity, colour, etc.
+	- Skincare: efficacy, texture, smell, etc.
+- Have a feature to let User publish their Reviews?
+Have different User profiles for public and private?
+Public will be an influencer/business/professional account kind of thing in Instagram and Twitter.
+Have both?
+Or should User choose?
+Have a username for public accounts?
+Do we need to store real names?
+Maybe public account can also mean just share User's Active Collection and Routine at the moment?
+Maybe let User customise this as well, just like Dimensional?

 make it an app that makes user becomes like beauty influencer so that people feel accountable? add friends and see what they're using. should be cool. user can upload their swatches and that'll be used for the whole community. search item will be a paid feature.